Skip to main content

 COVID-19 vaccine update for transplant recipients

-Last updated: October 26, 2023
+Last updated: October 22, 2024

 COVID-19 Immunization

-COVID-19 continues to circulate in British Columbia.
-BC Transplant and the transplant clinical teams strongly recommend patients get fully vaccinated and receive an additional vaccine dose against COVID-19.
+BC Transplant and the transplant medical teams strongly recommend patients get fully vaccinated and receive an additional vaccine dose against COVID-19 this fall 2024.

 If you test positive for COVID-19, please let your transplant team know.
 Transplant recipients are among the patient groups who have priority access to COVID-19 treatments in B.C.

-All pre- and post-transplant patients are strongly encouraged to get vaccinated against COVID-19, and get additional vaccine doses as they become available.
+All pre- and post-transplant patients are strongly encouraged to get vaccinated against COVID-19 and get additional vaccine doses as they become available.

 Register with www.getvaccinated.gov.bc.ca or the BC Vaccine Line (call 1-833-838-2323) to be notified when to book each vaccine dose.